jeske717/injected-test-runner/README.md

         private InjectableThing injectableThing2;
     }

-For objects that need to be configured in some way, you can use @Provides in the test case:
+For objects that need to be configured in some way, you can use @Provides in the test case  (slated for 1.2):
     @RunWith(InjectedTestRunner.class)
         public class SomeActivityTest {
             @Provides